ChrisTimperley/Wallace.jl/README.md

 ## Installation

-Wallace is most easily installed using Julia's package manager within the REPL, as shown below:
+The latest stable release of Wallace is most easily installed using Julia's package manager within the REPL, as shown below.

 ```julia